novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 categories = ["scala"]
 +++

-In this aritcle we are going to implement ANN from scrtach in Scala.
-It is contuniation of [the first part](../ann-in-scala-1)
+In this article we are going to implement ANN from scratch in Scala.
+It is continuation of [the first article](../ann-in-scala-1), which describes a theory of ANN.

 This implementation will consist of:

 1. Mini-library for sub-set of Tensor calculus
 1. Mini-library for data preparation
-1. A DSL for Neural Network creation including layers, neurons, weights
+1. A DSL for Neural Network creation, including layers
-1. Plugable weights optimizer
+1. Pluggable weights optimizer
-1. Plugable backpropogation algorithm based on mini-batch gradient descent
-1. Plugable implementation of activation and loss functions
+1. Plug-able implementation of activation and loss functions
-1. Plugable training metric calculation
+1. Pluggable training metric calculation

 Everything will be implemented in pure Scala without using any third-party code.
 By plugable I mean extendable, i.e. a user can provide own implementation by implementing Scala trait.

-Neural network and data preprosseng APIs are inspired by Keras and scikit-learn libraries.
+Neural network and data preprocessing APIs are inspired by [Keras](https://keras.io/) and [scikit-learn](https://scikit-learn.org/stable/) libraries.

 # Tensor Library

-Before starting our journey into the world of linear algebra we need good support for Tensor calculus such as mutliplication, addition, substraction, transponding operarions.
-Without these operations, we will clutter the main algotithm so that another person, who will be reading our code, is going to be lost itself.
+Before starting our journey into the world of linear algebra we need good support for Tensor calculus such as multiplication, addition, subtraction, transponding operations.
+Without these operations, we will clutter the main algorithm so that another person, who will be reading our code, may lost.
 It is very easy to be blown away by pile of code which is trying to mimic math.
 Scala is perfect language to implement math expression as it supports custom operands by using symbols as methods, i.e. we can implement "*" or any other math operations for our custom type `Tensor`.

-Below we define a trait Tensor for generic type T. Later we set boundaries for T. It must have `given` instances of ClassTag and Numeric types.
+Below we define a trait Tensor for generic type T. Later we set boundaries for T. It must have `given` instances of ClassTag and Numeric types for array creation and numerical computations.

 ```scala
 sealed trait Tensor[T]: